verovm/usenix-atc21/README.md

 ...

-@Yeonsoo - TODO - can you please explain these lines a little bit more - add a short intro paragraph here

 ```

+The values in `geth-time-0-1M.log`, `geth-time-1-2M.log`, ... are used in the paper, Section 5.1, Table 3, _Geth full node - Time (s)_ column.
-`geth-time-0-1M.log`, `geth-time-1-2M.log`, ... should contain time spent to import and replay transactions in `0-1M.blockchain`, `1-2M.blockchain`, ...:
+These logs contain time spent to import and replay transactions in `0-1M.blockchain`, `1-2M.blockchain`, ...:
 ```
 Import done in 1m20.480482469s.
 ```

+The values in `geth-size-0-1M.log`, `geth-size-1-2M.log`, ... are used in the paper, Section 5.1, Table 3, _Geth full node (GB)_ column in Table 2.
-`geth-size-0-1M.log`, `geth-size-1-2M.log`, ... should contain space (bytes) required to import and replay transactions in `0-1M.blockchain`, `1-2M.blockchain`, ...:
+These logs contain space (bytes) required to import and replay transactions in `0-1M.blockchain`, `1-2M.blockchain`, ...:
 ```
 103707444	geth.datadir/
 ```